 Dave’s radio work has seen him work on various radio stations including 3RPP, Triple R and Light FM.
 He is currently the resident film reviewer on Talking Lifestyle (Melbourne, Sydney and Brisbane) and can be heard reviewing what is new at cinemas and on DVD each week on Thursdays at 3pm with Ed Phillips.
 He is also the co-host of Melbourne’s 94.1FM’s breakfast show ‘The Motley Crew’ and he can sometimes be heard on J-Air’s ‘First On Film’.
 David is also the co-host of two popular podcasts – ‘The Good, The Bad, The Ugly Film Show,’ and ‘The Popcorn Conspiracy’

 As far as Film Reviewing goes David is an elected committee member of AFCA (Australian Film Critics Association and a member of IPRESCI (International Federation of Film Critics)/FIPRESCI (Fédération Internationale de la Presse Cinématographique).

 He has also served as a jury member for a number of international film festivals and is considered an expert on cult cinema, horror movies and Australian films.

 Dave is also a keen screenwriter and is currently working on a new comic book series.

-Currently David Griffiths has 26 reviews on Subculture Entertainment
+Currently David Griffiths has 29 Film Reviews on Subculture Entertainment